 No woman should be denied her right to life, liberty, and happiness.
 No one can push an American Muslim woman to marry anyone other than whom she wants.
 By marrying someone she can be happy with, her faith remains strong, if not she would a Muslim in the name.

 Some of us may not want to acknowledge it, but the 2nd and 3rd generation American Muslims will have their own Islam that differs from others in other lands.
-However the American practice of Islam would be closer to the one Prophet Muhammad (PBUH) practiced; a religion committed to building cohesive societies and caring for fellow humans and environment, in essence, Islam tells you to mind your own business as you do on the Day of Judgment.
+However, the American practice of Islam would be closer to the one Prophet Muhammad (PBUH) practiced; a religion committed to building cohesive societies and caring for fellow humans and environment, in essence, Islam tells you to mind your own business as you do on the Day of Judgment.

 Indeed, we all have the same Islam, and there is no doubt about it.
 However, our cultures are different, the culture of Nahadatul Ulema, Deobandis, Naqshbandis, Sufis, Sunnis, Shias, Ahmadiyya, Ismailis, WD Deen Muhammad, Bohri’s, Nation of Islam, Alawites, Wahhabis, and others vary in practices from region to region.
 Even our rules are divided into six different schools of thought.
-The Islam practiced by Baghdadi is not the same as the one practiced by any American Muslim.
+Islam practiced by Baghdadi is not the same as the one practiced by any American Muslim.
 All of them are Muslims in their own right, and none of us have the power or permission from God to belittle or denigrate the other.

-If God had said no to a Muslim woman marrying a non-Muslim man, it would have been told in the Quran, there is not even an inference.
-God does not make mistakes; instead, he empowers us to figure out our own equilibrium.
+If God had said no to a Muslim woman marrying a non-Muslim man, it would have been told in the Quran, and there is not even an inference.
+God does not make mistakes; instead, he empowers us to figure out our equilibrium.

-This essay is merely an expression of what many American Muslims are thinking but are afraid to express.
-I am pleased to present some thoughts to reflect on; ultimately the decision to marry rests in the hearts and minds of the individuals marrying.
+The decision to marry rests in the hearts and minds of the individuals marrying.
 It is their life, and it is God who puts love in their hearts for each other.